Anurodh437/Netflix_Front_Web_Design/README.md

 # Netflix_Front_Web_Design
-This page is not yet completed and is being completed.
+This page is not yet completed and will be completed.